YU000jp/logseq-plugin-default-template/readme.md

 1. Command Pallet Items: "Insert Template" **Shortcut**
    > The 3 commands can be used.
    - Quickly insert a template by executing a shortcut while editing a block.
+1. Completion of journal template
+   > Use this template if the journal template is not applied when journal single page is opened.

 ## Demo